dmitmel/ultimate-crosscode-typedefs/README.md

     ALIGN: typeof Font$ALIGN;
     // ...
   }
-  let Font: FontConstructor;
+  var Font: FontConstructor;
 }
 ```

-As you can see, the enum is declared separately from the `let` declaration which it otherwise would be attempted to fuse with, and then both type and static field aliases to the said enum are created.
+As you can see, the enum is declared separately from the `var` declaration which it otherwise would be attempted to fuse with, and then both type and static field aliases to the said enum are created.

 ## Recommended code style in definitions